LearnTeachCode/intro-javascript-class/week-6/6-2-github-post-delete.md

 ## Authentication and personal access tokens

-Say you want to publish a new post on Facebook (or insert your favorite social network here).
+Say you want to publish a new post on Facebook (or your other favorite social network).
 What's the *very first step* that you need to take?

 You need to log into your account by providing a password that (hopefully) only you know!
-That's how you prove that you're *you*.
+That's how you prove that you're ***you***.

 <br/>